 What is it about tractors?
 They fascinate kids, from those oversize wheels to the open-air perch of the driver.
 Plowing, baling or mud racing, tractors are mesmerizing.
-Track those tractors via video, if you're not lucky enough to live on a farm.
+Grab some snacks and watch these kids' tractor videos with your children.

 These are often personified, cartoon tractors that have adventures and chat nonstop.
 Careful, you might get hooked on them, too.